tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/030_deploy_helloworld_testnet/README.md

 `brew install ipfs`

+You'll also need some TEA funds in your wallet to use the Developer Portal.
+You can request funds by sending us a message in our [Telegram group](https://t.me/teaprojectorg).

 ## Clone the tutorial master branch

 Run `git clone https://github.com/tearust/tutorial-v1.git` to clone code to local.
 Recall that there are two folders in the root of the **tutorial-v1** code repo: